APWU Retroactive Pay April 2026: What You Need to Know

 The APWU was the third postal union contract settled in 2025 that required retroactive payments.
 The NRLCA (rural carriers) had complex pay table changes that had to be programmed into the payroll system first.
 The APWU acknowledged that their retro pay processing followed the NRLCA changes, and the substantial programming required for all the pay scale updates, PS Form 50 corrections, and record updates pushed the timeline to April.

-What to Do
+What to Do Now

 If something looks wrong, contact your steward or the USPS HR Shared Service Center at 877-477-3273.
 Keep your old earnings statements from the retro period for comparison.

 Want to see what your current pay looks like with the latest contract rates?
-Our calculator is updated through the March 2026 COLA.
+Our calculator is updated through the April 2026 COLA.

 Calculate Your Take-Home Pay →